Skip to Content

 Typically, the maximum punishment for a Class B misdemeanor is a maximum of 180 days in the county jail facility and a fine not to exceed $2,000 or both.
 A POM case in an amount under two ounces is a Class B misdemeanor in Texas.
 A first offense DWI is a Class B misdemeanor.
 A POM charge in an amount more than two ounces but less than four ounces is a Class A misdemeanor.

-The range of punishment for a Class A misdemeanor is a maximum one year in the county jail facility and a fine of $4000 or both.
-Several POCS cases are Classified as Class A and Class B misdemeanors.
+The range of punishment for a Class A misdemeanor is a maximum of one year in the county jail facility and a fine of $4000 or both.
+Several POCS cases are classified as Class A and Class B misdemeanors.
 Examples of Penalty Group 3 drugs include Xanax (alprazolam), Codeine, and Hydrocodone.

 If you do not have a prescription and are found to possess any of these Penalty 3 drugs (or the many others listed in the statute…see TEX.
-HEALTH & SAFETY CODE ANN. § 481.104) you could be charged and convicted of a Class A misdemeanor.
-Penalty Group 4 drugs are generally liquids and the most common are liquid codeine and promethazine.
+HEALTH & SAFETY CODE ANN. § 481.104), you could be charged and convicted of a Class A misdemeanor.
+Penalty Group 4 drugs are generally liquids, and the most common are liquid codeine and promethazine.
 Possessing less than 28 grams of a Penalty Group 4 drug is only a Class B misdemeanor.

 In order for the State to prove “possession”, they must demonstrate that the accused (1) exercised control, management, or care over the substance, and (2) the accused knew the matter possessed was contraband.
 Your lawyer must be able to mount a defense to one of these two prongs in a possession case.

-If convicted, not only are you subjected to the punishment ranges discussed above, there could be other unforeseen consequences.
+If convicted, not only are you subjected to the punishment ranges discussed above, but there could be other unforeseen consequences.
 For example, if you are a student attending a university, federal law prohibits the issuance of Federal Stafford Loans to those convicted of drug charges.
 In the Texas Transportation Code, any conviction for POM or POCS also results in a driver’s license suspension for 180 days (one-year suspension if under the age of 21).

-How We Can Help You Avoid Conviction
+How Our Firm Can Help You Avoid a Drug Conviction

 When charged with a misdemeanor drug case, there are ways we can keep a conviction from occurring.
-First, The Law Office of Will Mitchell can go to trial and attack the elements of the offense and prevent the State from meeting their burden of proof beyond a reasonable doubt.
+First, the Law Office of Will Mitchell can go to trial and attack the elements of the offense and prevent the State from meeting their burden of proof beyond a reasonable doubt.

-Deferred adjudication may also be an option in a situation where the accused agrees to do community supervision for an agreed amount of time and the maximum length is two years for a misdemeanor.
+Deferred adjudication may also be an option in a situation where the accused agrees to do community supervision for an agreed amount of time, and the maximum length is two years for a misdemeanor.
 At the end of the probation period, the drug case is then dismissed, and no guilty finding is ever made.

 Different counties treat drug cases differently.
-In Travis County and the Austin area, drug cases are met with less strict punishments for first time offenders.
+In Travis County and the Austin area, drug cases are met with less strict punishments for first-time offenders.
 Indeed, the City of Austin will write you a “field-release” citation for possessing small amounts of marijuana and you do not even get arrested.

 Call us today at (512) 858-8611 to learn how we can help you.